nodeshift/nodejs-reference-architecture/docs/development/code-consistency.md

 Pull Requests (or equivalent).

-There are benefits to consistency across an organization but it is also imporant that teams are empowered to do what is right for their projects.
+There are benefits to consistency across an organization but it is also important that teams are empowered to do what is right for their projects.
 We recommend starting with an organizational standard and then adjusting based on the needs of the team.